#INTERNATIONAL MOTHER’S DAY

 SPECIAL EDITION FEATURING A MOTHER WHO RIDES A CYCLE

-In February 2019, Melissa and her family made the dramatic move from Vancouver, Canada to Delft, the Netherlands to further pursue her passions and build upon the work of Modacity to inspire ‘Livable Cities’, as well as help international firm, Mobycon, sell dutch-inspired design to the world.
+In February 2019, Melissa and her family made a dramatic move by permanently relocating from Vancouver, Canada to Delft, the Netherlands; to further pursue her passions and build upon the work of Modacity to inspire ‘Livable Cities’, as well as help international firm, Mobycon, sell dutch-inspired design to the world.
 Melissa’s work continues to emphasize the importance of innovative street designs, safety for children, limiting car use and reinforcing the transportation hierarchy in order to inspire cities that work for everyone.

 How are you finding your new city – Delft and its Culture?

 I am really loving life here in Delft and the Netherlands as a whole.
 It’s been surprisingly easy to settle into a routine, find our favourite places and get to know more about our new home.
 The culture is very much centred around the weekly gatherings like the Thursday and Saturday market, and it’s easy to feel like I’m a part of this new city, even with the language barrier as I am still in the early stages of learning Dutch.
 And having relatively easy access to so many Dutch cities and towns by train and bike means that we get to explore outside of Delft whenever we want.
 It’s like the whole country is at our fingertips, which has been new and exciting.

 What makes cycling in Delft so different?